mkrum/MLProject/README.md

 Machine Learning project for FOC II.

 Team Members:

 Michael R. Krumdick

 Marco Bruscia

 Will Kudela

 Luke Duane

 HOW TO RUN:

-To run our project, make sure you are in the main forlder (MLProject), type run then press enter (easy as that).
+To run our project, make sure you are in the main folder (MLProject), type run then press enter (easy as that).

 INSTRUCTIONS:

+The user operates the program through a series of test menus in the command line.
+To navigate, simply enter the integer value that corresponds to you desired choice.

 There are four options in the main menu.